 In addition to our Palm Beach Destination Guide, be sure to check out our Restaurant Guide for a complete breakdown of fine dining establishments.

 What to Do

 South Florida naturally offers boundless amounts of overwater fun that spans fishing, boating, paddling and snorkeling.
 Beyond enjoying the soft sands, calm waters and a healthy dose of vitamin D, however, Palm Beach has emerged as a real cultural destination as of late.
 If you’re interested in a thriving arts scene, Palm Beach County proudly boasts more than 200 arts organizations and more cultural venues than any city south of Atlanta.
 Built in 1902 as a wedding present to his new wife, the Flagler Museum is the 75-room, 100,000-square foot estate that now operates as a museum 0f Palm Beach and Henry Flagler himself.
 Elsewhere, the Botanical Garden at the Society of the Four Arts is one of the most picturesque locations on the island that showcases the diversity of tropical plants native to the area.
 The garden is open to the public seven days per week.

 You haven’t been to Palm Beach if you haven’t indulged in a little bit of retail therapy.
 For the ultimate window shopping experience, check out the thriving storefront scene along Worth Avenue where you’ll find a plethora of international designer names – from Chanel, Max Mara and Gucci to well-known local boutiques such as Marley’s Palm Beach Collection.
-Follow up a morning of shopping with an afternoon of relaxation at the Eau Palm Beach Spa, the perfect pace to be pampered like royalty.
+Follow up a morning of shopping with an afternoon of relaxation at the Eau Palm Beach Spa, the perfect place to be pampered like royalty.
 Designed for playful relaxation, this enormous 42,000 sqft space delivers an indulgent affair that begins with a glass of champagne and ends with pure bliss.